 She took Keira’s car a little later and met up with a friend to enjoy the village lights.
 I think they had fun and they can always snack on their OREO wheels if they get hungry!

-So what could be better for the holidays?
-Stuff those stockings with OREO cookies and make some fun memories crafting with the kids!
+What could be better for the holidays than stuffing those stockings with OREO cookies and making memories crafting with the kids!
 Oh yeah, don’t forget to leave some of those cookies for Santa!

 Want more ideas?
 You can find lots of other great crafts here!